and why you want to make sure your website is accessible & ADA compliant:

 - Help users avoid and correct mistakes.

-Content must be robust enough that it can be interpreted by by a wide variety of user agents, including assistive technologies.
+Content must be robust enough to interpret by various user agents, including assistive technologies.

 - Both the content and code powering the website are kept up to date.

-While Webb Weavers Consulting’s website meets Level AA of the WCAG 2.0 guidelines, a handy accessibility tool has been added to the website.
+While Webb Weavers Consulting’s website meets Level AA of the WCAG 2.0 guidelines, a handy accessibility tool has been added.
 This is to make sure visiting and navigating the website is easy as possible for everyone.
 When you click on the blue icon with the person in a wheelchair at the right of the screen a menu will open.
 This accessibility menu has options to change the way the website displays or how you can navigate the website.

 Would you like to make sure your website is accessible for all visitors?
-Contact Debbie to schedule an introductory call and see how Webb Weavers Consulting can help!
+Contact Debbie to schedule a call and see how Webb Weavers Consulting can help!